clarkphp/presos/php-compat-toolkit/README.md

 ## The Workflow
 1. Download archive or clone the repository
+1. You'll need to edit some of these scripts.
+Whether you do that first, and then transfer them to the IFS, or transfer them first and edit in-place, is up to you.
 1. Edit `find-php-extensions.sh`
    - REPORT_DIR is the absolute path to directory where your report output will be written
    - OUTPUT_RPT is the name of the file extensions report